dsandif/Hush/README.md

 Hush helps you manage all the noise your Mac makes.
 Control Streaming Audio, Microphone, Fan noise and security.

 #### .:: Sound ::.
-- Quickly control volume for each application or the entire system in one place.
+- Quickly control volume and playback for each application or the entire system in one place.
 - Integrates with Apple Music, Spotify, Pandora and others.
 - Control your soundstage with multiple connected speakers.
 - Create stereo pairs with any type of speaker, regardless of manufacturer.